suyunlei/UMS/about/index.md

 UMS Urban Morphology Studio warmly welcomes students from diverse academic backgrounds who are passionate about urban issues.
 We emphasize interdisciplinary collaboration and knowledge co-creation, and advocate for a mentorship model grounded in mutual learning.
 Our goal is to foster a healthy, equitable, and open research environment built on respectful and supportive relationships between faculty and students.

-Supported by the Hong Kong University of Science and Technology (Guangzhou)’s advanced research infrastructure and international academic ecosystem, we offer our members robust resources—ranging from high-performance computing facilities to well-equipped workspaces and a quality living environment.
+Supported by the Hong Kong University of Science and Technology (Guangzhou)'s advanced research infrastructure and international academic ecosystem, we offer our members robust resources—ranging from high-performance computing facilities to well-equipped workspaces and a quality living environment.
 We sincerely invite aspiring scholars committed to urban spatial research and innovation to join us in shaping the future of our lab.

 ### Prospective Doctoral Candidates